All Episodes

 The teams are going to play a three-game series starting today in a ballpark that's got this retractable roof.

-The ground crew was unable to get the surface in shape after three days of snow, and about a foot of snow remained on the field Monday afternoon with workers shoveling it into small carts to be uh hauled away.
+And about a foot of snow remained on the field Monday afternoon with workers shoveling it into small carts to be hauled away.

-Well, you know, we need to wait to open the season in these uh dome stadiums and in the west coast of southern climbs.
+Well, you know, we need to open the season in these dome stadiums and in the west coast of southern climes.

-It's senseless to have Tampa Bay open up in New York, for example, Tampa Bay should open at home and blah blah blah.
+It's senseless to have Tampa Bay open up in New York, for example.

-They actually tried having a schedule that started with all the less coast left coast teams and the southern teams uh opening at home for like a week to ten days, and then they all moved north, and they still had weather problems.
+They actually tried having a schedule that started with all the left coast teams and the southern teams opening at home for like a week to 10 days, and then they all moved north and they still had weather problems.

 Now, here's the thing.